-A large score may indicate an edge does not represent a central part of a community.
+A large score may be bad for if this edges represents part of a community.
 If to get between two communities you need to take this edge, its betweenness score will be high.
 A "facilitator edge", but not a community edge.